datacamp/courses-introduction-to-python/slides/chapter_1_d8fcd4c930027fa4e1c3870c7e7e0ff1.md

 ![im5.png](https://assets.datacamp.com/production/repositories/288/datasets/a756a72331b81ae53dbbf2c6a5bd20a6a7e0b579/im5.png)

 `@script`
 try to come up with the correct code to solve the instructions.
-You're learning by doing, while receiving customized and instant feedback on your work.

 ---